Lancelot: Guinevere's rivals and Galehaut

 Faithful to Queen Guinevere, he refuses the forceful advances of Queen Morgan le Fay, Arthur's enchantress sister.
-Morgan constantly attempts to seduce Lancelot, whom she at once lustfully loves and hates with the same great intensity.
+Morgan constantly attempts to seduce Lancelot, whom she at once desires and hates with the same great intensity.
 She even kidnaps him repeatedly, once with her coven of fellow magical queens including Sebile.
 On one occasion (as told in the prose Lancelot), Morgan agrees to temporarily release Lancelot to save Gawain, on the condition that Lancelot will return to her immediately afterwards; she then sets him free under the further condition that he not spend any time with either Guinevere or Galehaut for a year.
 This condition causes Lancelot to go half mad, and Galehaut to fall sick out of longing for him.
 Galehaut eventually dies of anguish, after he receives a false rumour of Lancelot's suicide.